Particular/docs.particular.net/nservicebus/operations/running-on-windows.md

 ## Performance counters

-To better help you monitoring your system NServiceBus will update a set of performance counters.
+To better help you monitoring the system NServiceBus will update a set of performance counters.
 In order for this to work a they need to be setup on the local machine.

 More information on the monitoring support in NServiceBus can be found [here](/nservicebus/operations/performance-counters.md).